hayeong0/hayeong0/README.md

 ## Ha0 👩🏻‍💻🍒

-Continuous learning is the minumum requirement for success in any field
+> Continuous learning is the minumum requirement for success in any field -Brain Tracy
-- Brain Tracy

 ***So whether you eat or drink or whatever you do, do it all for the glory of God. - Corinthians 10:31***